 4-H is a community of young people across America who are learning leadership, citizenship, and life skills.

-Arlington County 4-H is a rapidly growing program providing youth ages 5-18 with opportunities to engage in hands-on learning experiences through community-based and school-based clubs, camps, educational contests, and more, all under the guidance of adult volunteers trained by 4-H Agents.
+Arlington County 4-H is a rapidly growing program providing youth ages 5-18 with opportunities to engage in hands-on learning experiences through community-based clubs, afterschool programming, camps, and more!
+These programs are made possible by trained, caring adult volunteers under the guidance of the Arlington 4-H Agent.

 - Caitlin Verdu - Extension Agent, 4-H Youth Development